nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding an employee: `add`

-Adds a person to the address book.
+Adds an employee to EffiTrack.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS d/DEPARTMENT eff/EFFICIENCY [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** An employee can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 d/Finance eff/80`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 d/Murder t/criminal eff/10`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 d/Murder eff/10 t/criminal`

-### Listing all persons : `list`
+### Listing all employees : `list`

-Shows a list of all persons in the address book.
+Shows a list of all employees in EffiTrack.

 Format: `list`

-### Editing a person : `edit`
+### Editing an employee : `edit`

-Edits an existing person in the address book.
+Edits an existing employee in EffiTrack.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [d/DEPARTMENT] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [d/DEPARTMENT] [eff/EFFICIENCY] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the employee at the specified `INDEX`.
+The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the employee’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st employee to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating employees by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds employees whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`